jeeyoonshim/shopping-cart-exercise/README.md

 ## Usage:

 Download all files, and make sure to have node.js and node version manager installed.
-Run 'npm start' to view the login app in the browser
+Run 'npm start' to view the React app in the browser